Bean Mountain White Half Runner

 Note

-Described as a 3-foot semi-pole that can even be grown without treillis.
-But given the height of our plants, over 8 feet, we recommend support… We’ve also read that the beans, still green and young, make good little eaters.
-Unless you have the patience to remove the threads, in our opinion, this bean is far too fibrous to be enjoyed as a snack.
-It’s at its best in the shelling or dry stage.
+We’ve also read that beans that are still green and young make good filet beans.
+Unless you have the patience to remove the threads, in our opinion, this bean is far too fibrous to be enjoyed as is.
+It’s at its best in the fresh-shelled or dry stage.
 The small white beans have a soft, creamy texture, the skin is very thin and the flavor excellent.
-Not to be confused with White Half Runner, which is a Phaseolus coccineus runner bean.

 Reviews